longturn/freeciv21/docs/Modding/index.rst

 Modding
 *******

-Modding
 The Modding category is an area for documentation editors to provide tips and other details on modifying aspects of Freeciv21 such as Rulesets, Musicsets, Soundsets and Tilesets.
 All of these areas allow for a large amount of varyability in game play that is not hardcoded in the software.
 This is one of the strengths of Freeciv21.

 There are five major areas of Modding that are often called "Modpacks" and are written by "Modders".
 The sections below describe these major Modding areas.